karthiksrikumar/ConvoAAVE-POLLEN/README.md

 ### 🤝 Community Impact

 > *"When our children ask Siri a question, they deserve to be understood.
 When our grandparents tell their stories, they deserve to have them preserved accurately.
-This is about dignity."*
+This is about dignity."* - Hartford Community Member

 **Real-world applications:**
 - More inclusive voice assistants